-Positive and negative values for data items are shown side by side on a waterfall chart, unlike on a bar or column chart, where they display on opposite sides of an axis.
-This layout means waterfall charts enable you to easily compare positive and negative values at a glance.
+Unlike bar or column charts, waterfall charts display positive and negative values side by side.
+This layout means waterfall charts enable you to easily compare positive and negative changes at a glance.

 What can I use waterfall charts for?

 A common use of waterfall charts is visualizing profit and loss statements, which typically comprise a series of increments and decrements, divided into subcategories.

 Waterfall charts have unique configuration options available under the Axis and Data headings.
 These options include:

 - the Auto axis toggle that adjusts the minimum value of the y-axis.
 Use this option when you need to compare intermediate values that are small, relative to the initial and the final values of your chart.

 - the Suppress zeros toggle that removes any data items with a value of 0.
 This streamlines your waterfall charts, making positive and negative data items more prominent.

 - the First item as total toggle that changes the first column on your chart to be the same color as a total.
 If the starting data item on your waterfall chart is a total, this can be useful to aid understanding.